-Where an entity has inadvertently provided non-monetary compensation to a physician in excess of the \$398 limit, such compensation is deemed to be within the \$398 limit if:

-- The value of the excess non-monetary compensation is no more than 50 percent of the \$398 limit; and - The physician returns to the entity the excess non-monetary compensation (or an amount equal to the value of the excess non-monetary compensation) by the end of the calendar year in which the excess non-monetary compensation was received or within 180 consecutive calendar days following the date the excess non-monetary compensation was received by the physician, whichever is earlier.
+Where an entity has inadvertently provided non-monetary compensation to a physician in excess of the \$407 limit, such compensation is deemed to be within the \$407 limit if the value of the excess non-monetary compensation is no more than 50 percent of the \$407 limit and the physician returns to the entity the excess non-monetary compensation (or an amount equal to the value of the excess non-monetary compensation).
+The return must be made by the end of the calendar year in which the excess non-monetary compensation was received or within 180 consecutive calendar days following the date the excess non-monetary compensation was received by the physician, whichever is earlier.
 This "return" option may be used by an entity only once every three years with respect to the same referring physician.